Tracking and overcoming them

 Ten common triggers and tips for avoiding them

-Ask your smoking family and friends not to smoke around you.
+Ask your family and friends who smoke not to around you.
 Do something else when others

-light up or avoid events were there will be smoking.
+light up or avoid events where there will be smoking.

-- Drink your coffee in a different space or at a different time.
-Change to tea or another drink for a while.
-Stand up when you drink coffee instead of sitting.
+- Change up your routine – drink your coffee in a different space, at a different time, stand when you drink coffee instead of sitting, or change to tea or another drink for a while.

-- Break the routine – change the time, do not go out with the smoker, and reach out to a friend.
+- Change the time, try not to take breaks with someone who smokes, reach out to a friend.

-- Change the place or chair you usually use for relaxing, have a healthy drink, listen to music, or think of your breath.
+- Change the place you usually use for relaxing, have a healthy drink, listen to music, try deep breathing.

 - Get right up from the table, brush your teeth, step outside, or play a game.

 - Connect with a friend who supports your quit, play a game, listen to a podcast, recorded book, music, or try less screen time like reading a book or physical activity.

 Still feel cravings?Remember that each moment away from your last cigarette makes you stronger.
 Remember your reasons to quit, and talk with your healthcare provider about stop-smoking medications.